Clinical-Genomics/MIP/README.md

  		* Separate pathogenic transcripts for correct downstream annotation
  	* Annotate all alleles for a position
  		* Split multi-allelic records into single records to ease annotation
+ 		* Left align and trim variants to normalise them prior to annotation
+ 		* Annotate coverage across genetic regions
+ 		* Extracts QC-metrics and stores them in YAML format
  - Standardized
  	* Use standard formats whenever possible
  - Visualization
+ 	* Ranks variants according to pathogenic potential
  	* Output is directly compatibel with Scout

 ##Getting Started